oroinc/documentation/backend/entities/data-grids/how-to-pass-request-parameter-to-grid.rst

     A datasource must implement the ``Oro\Bundle\DataGridBundle\Datasource\ParameterBinderAwareInterface``
     to support the ``bind_parameters`` option.

-Now we need to pass the parameter with name "relatedContactId" to our grid.
+Next, pass the "relatedContactId " parameter to the grid.
 The controller receives a contact entity and passes it to the view:

 .. code-block:: php
    :caption: src/Acme/Bundle/TaskBundle/Controller/TaskController.php